-BSC2085C Human Anatomy and Physiology I 4.0 credit hours
+BSC2085C Human Anatomy and Physiology I 4.0 credit hours BSC2086C Human Anatomy and Physiology II 4.0 credit hours

 Respiratory Therapy

 Keiser University's Associate of Science degree in Respiratory Therapy prepares students for employment as respiratory therapists under the supervision of licensed physicians.
 Therapist provides education, diagnostic testing and respiratory therapy in the management of conditions such as chronic obstructive pulmonary disease, acute cardio-respiratory failure, asthma, and other pulmonary pathologies.
 Successful completion of the program qualifies graduates to receive an Associate of Science degree, and become eligible to sit for the national accreditation exams for the designation of the Registered Respiratory Therapist (RRT) and apply for state license as a respiratory therapist.
 The national examinations consist of the Therapist Multiple-Choice Examination (TCM) and the Clinical Simulation Examination (CSE) offered by the National Board of Respiratory Care (NBRC).
 Information on the exam process is available through the NBRC at www.nbrc.org.
 Responsibilities of a respiratory therapist include: